Bengali Wikipedia: History

 The biggest challenge was writing something on internet in Bengali.
 The Bengali Unicode was not supported on most operating systems, only few websites on the internet supported Bengali Unicode, and users had difficulties configuring it.
 Moreover, the idea of writing something with Bengali Unicode was new. … in the beginning, the idea of a Wikipedia in Bengali was not actually workable.

-The very low activity of the Bengali Wikipedia for many years, mostly in the period between 2007 and 2013, can be attributed to the very low number of internet users in Bangladesh, especially in the first decade of the 21st century (in 2010, there were only 556,000 internet users in Bangladesh according to research).
+The very low activity of the Bengali Wikipedia for many years, mostly in the period between 2007 and 2013, can be attributed to the low number of internet users in Bangladesh, especially in the first decade of the 21st century (in 2010, there were only 556,000 internet users in Bangladesh according to research).
 Thus, it ranked below many other languages with much fewer speakers, including regional languages of Western Europe.

 Between 2009 and 2010, Bengali speakers from West Bengal, India, also started to contribute to the Bengali Wikipedia.
 In the meantime, the Wikimedia Foundation started their operations and on 3 October 2011, a local chapter named Wikimedia Bangladesh was approved in Bangladesh by the Foundation to promote educational content in Bengali.
-On 26 February 2015, Jimmy Wales, the co-founder of Wikipedia—visited Bangladesh for a celebration program that was organized by Wikimedia Bangladesh to mark the tenth year of Bengali Wikipedia.
-In his keynote, Jimmy said that according to the article depth, Bengali Wikipedia is rated quite well.
+On 26 February 2015, Jimmy Wales, the co-founder of Wikipedia, visited Bangladesh for a celebration program that was organized by Wikimedia Bangladesh to mark the tenth year of the Bengali Wikipedia.
+In his keynote, Wales said that according to article depth, Bengali Wikipedia is rated quite well.

-Since 2018, the Bengali Wikipedia has begun to experience a very strong growth in articles, as more than 16 thousand articles were written in 2019 and 21 thousand articles in 2020, from just 8.8 thousand articles in 2018.
-This growth can be attributed to a mixture of successful editathons and the arrival of many prolific contributors.
+Since 2018, the Bengali Wikipedia has begun to experience a very strong growth in articles, as more than 16,000 articles were written in 2019 and 21,000 articles in 2020, from just 8,800 articles in 2018.
+This growth can be attributed to a mixture of edit-a-thons and the arrival of prolific contributors.

 The Bengali Wikipedia now has articles on various topics with active editors per month.
 As of January 2019, Bengali Wikipedia is the only online free encyclopedia written in the Bengali language.
-It is also one of the largest Bengali content related sites on the internet.
+It is also one of the largest Bengali-content-related sites on the internet.
 Statistically, since early 2019, the Bengali Wikipedia has recorded significant growth.
 The number of articles has increased from 63,000 to nearly 101,000 in just two years and the number of active users has increased to above a thousand.
 The number of edits has also recorded significant growth.

 On 25 December 2020, the Bengali Wikipedia reached the milestone of 100,000 articles.
 Since 2019, the number of active users has remained above 1,000.